ciscoheat/haxedci-example/README.md

 }
 ```

-After resetting the state it starts calling the RoleMethods, based on the use case that anyone involved in the project should understand, closing the gap quite a bit between users, stakeholders and programmers.
+After resetting the state it starts calling the RoleMethods, based on the use case that anyone involved in the project should understand, closing the gap between users, stakeholders and programmers.

 Clearly named RoleMethods lets you grasp what will happen, so you can either skim past obvious things, like `screen.displayWelcome`, or dive into a specific part of the Context.
 At the end of a method you'll have to dive in anyway, since the interaction is distributed between the Roles.
 This is closely connected to how human beings reason about objects.
 A `cardReader` *does* things, to further the goal of the Context, which is to enable the user to borrow library items.
 It asks for help from other objects to reach the goal.
 It passes along some information to another object.
 And so on, until the problem is solved.

 In this case it should wait for a card change.
-So lets scroll down a little bit to the `cardReader` Role and its `waitForCardChange` RoleMethod.
+So lets scroll down a little bit to the `cardReader` Role and its `waitForCardChange` RoleMethod:

 ```haxe
 public function waitForCardChange()
     self.scanRfid(self.rfidScanned);
 ```

-The `cardReader` calls itself there, using its contract method `scanRfid`, asking it to scan for a RFID, then call `self.rfidScanned` when it's done.
+The `cardReader` calls itself there, using its contract method `scanRfid`, asking it to scan for a RFID, then call `self.rfidScanned` when it's done:

 ```haxe
 function rfidScanned(data : Option<String>) switch data {